 Major business setbacks, such as a break-in over the weekend or a fire at the business premises, are difficult to recover from.
 According to past UK research on business premises fires, up to 80 percent of companies that experienced one went out of business within 18 months.

-The major culprits were the time to get back up and running, a loss of confidence from clients, and losses not covered by insurance claims.
+The major culprits are the time to get back up and running, a loss of confidence from clients, and losses not covered by insurance claims.
 An MSP knows that maintaining business continuity is paramount.
 Their cloud-based solutions and disaster recovery planning ensure their clients’ core business survives traumatic events intact.

 7. Cloud Computing